May 12, 2026

 • Genetics

 Course requirements vary, so ensure you check program requirements before applying.
-Some PA schools are easier to get into than others.
+Some PA programs are less competitive than others.

 The Physician Assistant Education Association (PAEA) provides a list of PA program course requirements.
 For example, Duke University and James Madison University require physiology and anatomy, but other requirements differ.